 Mike & Marjorie at Mhara Game Lodge for sponsoring a night's accommodation at their beautiful lodge (the midnight swim under the stars was a highlight!)

 John Cooper at HESC for sponsoring a night's accommodation and for hosting us so generously, for the tour around the center, as well as for our chauffeur game drive to HERD with the wonderful Kyle

 Hoedspruit Elephant Rehabilitation and Development for inviting us to your wonderful facility, for all the work you do with orphaned elephants, and specially for the incredible elephant interaction we got to experience.

-The Power of 2000 is a registered Non Profit Company, and it is my aim to raise R200 000 every month through school fundraisers to donate to worthy charitable organisations in nature conservation.
+The Power of 2000 is a registered Non Profit Company, and it is our aim to raise R200 000 every month through school fundraisers, personal and corporate contributions, which is donated to worthy charitable organisations in nature conservation.
 If you would like to find out more, please email me directly at email@example.com.